PixelMorphAgain/ATOSIM/org.palladiosimulator.blockchainsystems.bscm/README.md

-# org.palladiosimulator.blockchainsystems.bscm
+# Package org.palladiosimulator.blockchainsystems.bscm

 Ecore configuration of the `Blockchain System Component Model (BSCM)`, a metamodel used by Palladio-based blockchain simulators, such as SM-SIM and 3SIM.